dojo/docs/quickstart/charting.rst

 Dojo Charting
 =============

 Dojo comes with an amazing charting library, in the form of dojox.charting.
 A large number of features are supported, with new ones being added constantly.
+At the time of writing, dojox.charting supports the following chart types:

+* Line charts
+* Bar charts
+* Column charts
+* Area charts
+* Scatter plots
+* Bubble plots
+* Pie charts
+* Stacked lines
+* Stacked bars
+* Stacked columns
+* Stacked areas

+...with more on the way.

+The charting library is also very flexible in terms of combining chart types, as well as multiple axes.
+You can set up custom labels for a specific axis, you can set up custom markers for points on a number of different types of charts, and you can even create your own themes for a chart!

 Examples
 --------